Sixth Form Curriculum at Linden Lodge School

-For learners with Severe Learning Difficulties (SLD)
+For Visually-impaired, multi-Sensory impaired and Sensory-impaired learners with Severe Learning Difficulties (SLD)

 Pupils following semi-formal curriculum learn best when learning is related to their own experience.
 There is a strong emphasis on students learning effectively through functional activities.
 An individualised approach is always adopted.
 The curriculum content is context based and has four focus areas: Daily Living.
 Communication, Literacy and Numeracy, Social emotional development and Preparation for adulthood.
 The curriculum pathway is driven by individual learning intentions and aims to support the students to learn and demonstrate skills to the highest level of independence.
 The teaching approach reflects the age and learning style of the pupils concerned.

-For learners with Moderate Learning Difficulties (MLD)
+For Visually-impaired learners with Moderate Learning Difficulties (MLD)

-Pupils following our Formal Plus Curriculum have individualised timetables which enable them to study accreditation courses focused on their talents and interests.
 Besides the academic element of their pathways they also learn life skills that will ensure that they are ready for independent or supported living in the future.
 All students have the opportunity to do work experience that is aimed at giving them a taste of the world of work and helping them to build up a CV for the future.

 Our teachers of the visually-impaired work alongside the therapy team, habilitation officers and our therapeutic team.